eda-abec/Launching-Scripts/README.md

 In Termux, the path usually is `/data/data/com.termux/files/usr/bin/`.
 You may need to `chmod +x` the scripts.

 All scripts first change MAC address to random one and up the interface.
+Any arguments given to the launching script are passed to the actual program.

 Included launchers for:
 - OneShot